 Always be yourself and show respect for the other members of your team who have been democratically elected to council.

 Remember that winning on an issue isn’t always your goal.
 If you are voted down, see this as opportunity to represent your ward and you will gain respect for presenting an issue you believe needs to change.
 If you have presented the evidence you need to support your argument and the result is a compromise, you have done your job.

 One thing I have learnt is that others don’t always share my perceptions or understand my ideas.
 It can come as a shock to have to spell out my intentions, goals and reasons.
 Don’t fall into the trap of assuming others will be on the same wavelength.
-All men are not the same, just as all women aren’t the same, we are all PEOPLE and should not classified by gender, age or ability.”
+All men are not the same, just as all women aren’t the same.
+We are all PEOPLE and should not discriminated by gender, age or ability.